 While many succeed and their products make it to the market in time and with no additional costs to their owners, others wind up saddled with bug-ridden products and overextended times-to-market.
 Some of them also wind up with potential time bombs in the form of high-severity defects planted under them.

 Setting up a full-blown QA process takes skills and time.
-Many smaller IT companies find putting together an in-house QA team too much of a challenge because of a dearth of resources in their location, while for others it is just not expedient for the short timeframe of their project.
+Many smaller IT companies find putting together an in-house QA team too much of a challenge because of a dearth of resources in their location.
+For others it is just not expedient because of the short timeframes of their projects.

-Well-established software vendors that have made an investment in an in-house QA team, sometimes, find their product's quality to be not up to par and are then at sea about whether to funnel more funds into something they seem to be unable to significantly improve.
+Some of the well-established software vendors, which have made an investment in an in-house QA team, find their product's quality disappointing.
+Typically, they are at sea about whether to funnel more funds into something they seem to be unable to tangibly improve.

 When companies of both types start looking for alternatives, they don't find them to be too many.